networkservicemesh/networkservicemesh/docs/spec/dns-integration.md

 ...
 ```
 ### nsm-dns-monitor
-For add to `Network Service Client` possible to dynamically update `DNSConfigs` from connections, you could use nsm-dns-monitor.
+To dynamically update a `Network Service Client's` `DNSConfigs` based on connections, you could use nsm-dns-monitor.
 For example:
 ```
 func main() {
         ...